ustcwsh/DNN_projects/README.md

-# here are some tensorflow projects:
+# Tensorflow Codes

+A repository of tensorflow codes for different projects

-1, Function Fitting
+## Function Fitting